ddadon10/boulder-tree-api/README.md

 *This picture of [Boulder, Colorado](https://www.flickr.com/photos/43355249@N00/28695767093), by [Pedro Szekely](https://www.flickr.com/photos/43355249@N00/28695767093) is licensed under [CC BY 2.0](https://creativecommons.org/licenses/by-sa/2.0/).*

-# Get information about the different Trees in Boulder, Colorado.
+# Get information about the Trees in Boulder, Colorado.
 ## With this API you can:
-### • Query the different Trees, Species and Genus
+#### • Query the different Trees, Species and Genus
-### • Filter by more than 10 properties like Leafcycle, Water Need, Dimension, Species, Genus etc.
+#### • Filter by more than 10 properties like Leafcycle, Water Need, Dimension, Species, Genus etc.
-### • Fuzzy Search on some fields of the Tree resource
+#### • Fuzzy Search on some fields of the Tree resource
-### • Order by all the properties available
+#### • Order by all the properties available
-### • Get the result in XML or JSON representation
+#### • Get the result in XML or JSON representation

 *This API uses the Open Data provided by the City of Boulder, Colorado.*\
 *You can find the original dataset and its resources [here](https://bouldercolorado.gov/open-data/public-tree-species/)*